-If you spot either a damp patch or a leak in your home, you should call us on 03332 404 444 at the earliest opportunity, while also keeping the area as dry as possible in the meantime. repairs@freebridge.org.uk with a picture and explanation of the area(s) you are concerned about.
+If you spot either a damp patch or a leak in your home, you should call us on 03332 404 444 at the earliest opportunity, while also keeping the area as dry as possible in the meantime.
+The absolute best way you should do this is by calling us on 03332 404 444 or by emailing repairs@freebridge.org.uk with a picture and explanation of the area(s) you are concerned about.